lubeda/EspHoMaTriXv2/README.md

     auto_clear_enabled: false
 ```

-After startup, to save memory, you can clear the array with the boot logo by calling the boot_logo setup function with an empty parameter.
+After startup, to save memory, you can clear the array with the boot logo by calling the `boot_logo` setup function with an empty parameter.

 ```c++
 id(rgb8x32)->set_boot_logo("");
 ```

-**boot_logo** (optional, string , only on ESP32): Display a fullscreen logo defined as rgb565 array.
+**boot_logo** (optional, string , only on ESP32): Display a full screen logo defined as rgb565 array.

 ```yaml
   boot_logo: "[0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,63519,63519,63519,63519,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,63519,0,0,0,0,2016,0,0,0,0,0,0,0,0,0,0,31,0,0,0,0,0,0,0,0,0,63488,0,63488,0,0,0,63519,0,0,0,0,2016,2016,0,0,0,65514,0,65514,0,0,0,31,0,0,0,64512,0,0,64512,0,63488,63488,0,63488,63488,0,0,63519,63519,63519,0,0,2016,0,2016,0,65514,0,65514,0,65514,0,31,31,31,0,0,0,64512,64512,0,0,63488,63488,63488,63488,63488,0,0,63519,0,0,0,0,2016,0,2016,0,65514,0,65514,0,65514,0,0,31,0,0,0,0,64512,64512,0,0,0,63488,63488,63488,0,0,0,63519,63519,63519,63519,0,2016,0,2016,0,65514,0,65514,0,65514,0,0,0,31,31,0,64512,0,0,64512,0,0,0,63488,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0]"